exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 We pre-compute the parameters for all close contacts and then only perform filtering in the interactive session.
 The web itself is a purely client-side JavaScript application developed using the [Svelte](https://svelte.dev/) framework.
 Rather unconventionally, we run the [DuckDB database](https://github.com/duckdb/duckdb-wasm) in the web browser to query the statically hosted Parquet tables.
-This approach results in a resource-intensive application, but it significantly simplifies the process of implementing flexible filters, even allowing power-users compose their own SQL queries without the necessity for safeguards against [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
+This approach results in a resource-intensive application, but it significantly simplifies the process of implementing flexible filters, even allowing power-users to compose their own SQL queries without the necessity for safeguards against [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).

-Internal state such as the selected pair, selected data source and filter is persisted into the URL, making it simple to share
+Internal state such as the selected pair, selected data source and filter is persisted into the URL, making it simple to share with colleagues.

 #### Basepair images {#sec:impl-webapp-images}